 When I moved back to the UK for University, I felt so out of place.
 The UK wasn’t a place I called home and it wasn’t until years later I finally felt settled enough in the country (& city) of my birth.
 I’ve been back in Glasgow for 8 years now, but that doesn’t stop me from missing the places I grew up in and it got me thinking about my favourite haunts, the food I miss & of course, the friends I left behind after an email from giffgaff.
 The post will probably be rather long if I spoke about Singapore & Kuwait in one post so I’m going to start with the place I moved to first; Singapore.
 I’ll get to talking about Kuwait another day.

 Growing up here was a truly wonderful experience.
 For the first 6 months, I couldn’t get a place in school so I spent my days learning to swim in the hotel we were staying in, eating in Chinatown with my mom and being home schooled by my mom (who was a teacher).
 After those 6 months were up, I went to Tanglin Junior School for just under a year.
 I hated that school.
 I was bullied daily and because I was behind in school work, I had to go into the lower Maths class.
 That didn’t help the bullies.
 I had no friends in my own year and instead played with kids in the lower years.
-It was pretty sad but thankfully I soon left and moved to Overseas Family School.
+It was pretty sad but thankfully I hired a logistics and moving company, packed my stuff, put it in storage and soon left and moved to Overseas Family School.
 I loved that school and was even lucky enough to go to Thailand for a week as part of a school trip!
 I had so many friends from various countries such as South Korea, Australia, America and Germany.
 It was there that my accent started changing into the International School mashup that it still is some 20 years later.
 Forget French or German, at school we got to learn Japanese or Mandarin.
 I was pretty good at Mandarin, I could pronounce the words properly and read/write at basic level.
 Sadly, I’ve forgotten all of it after moving to Kuwait (and then learning Arabic).

 My high school was just off of Orchard Road, the infamous street full of high end designer shops, shopping malls and some of the best restaurants around.
 Orchard Road was the main focal point for Christmas and Chinese New Year parades.
 Shopping malls would compete against each other for the best design.
 One of my favourite malls was Takashimaya (a Japanese mall) and Centre Point.
 I used to raid the stationary shops for pens, notebooks and stickers for my sticker album.
 I used to collect stickers as a kid, I had little books full of them and used to swap with friends.
 As a little weekend treat, when my mom was going to the supermarket, I used to get a Happy Meal at McDonalds.
 The toys were so good!
 So much better than the UK ones.
 Huge Hello Kitty Plush Toys anyone?!